olof/rsyslog-omprogs/README.md

 Extract the statistics nsd prints to syslog and send them to graphite.

+It only depends on perl (and I guess you would need a carbon server to receive your messages, or what's the point?).

 Enable in rsyslog with a config like this (change the path to the script to match your environment):

     :programname,isequal,"nsd" action(type="omprog" binary="/sbin/omprog-graphite-nsd" template="graphite_forward")

 or

-    if $programname == 'nsd' then action(type="omprog" binary="/sbin/omprog-graphite-nsd" template="graphite_forward")
+    if $programname == "nsd" then action(type="omprog" binary="/sbin/omprog-graphite-nsd" template="graphite_forward")

 (they are equivalent; the former is objectively prettier, the latter is more expressive.)